galenddavis/Unstructable/README.md

 ### User Account Creation

-When the user first hits the site, they will have virtually unlimited access to the site's projects and other users, but in order to begin commenting or creating projects of their own, they will need to create an account of thier own.
+When the user first hits the site, they will have virtually unlimited access to the site's projects, but in order to begin commenting or creating projects of their own, they will need to create an account of thier own.

-* Account-locked features
-  * Commmenting
-  * Creating and editing projects

   ![alt text](https://github.com/galenddavis/project_images/blob/main/unstructable/login.png "Unstructable Login Page")